svierk/sfdx-project-starter-kit/README.md

 ### LWC development server

-Lightning web components can be developed locally without the need to push them to an org first.
+Lightning Web Components can be developed locally without the need to push them to an org first.
 To set up local development you only need to authorize an org and install the development server.

 The local development server and its configuration are provided by a Salesforce CLI plugin that can be installed as follows: